 In this preserved state, the roast can be held at 40 F/4 C for at least two weeks before either proceeding to the next step or utilizing in another application.
 If you prefer your beef cooked to a greater degree of apparent doneness, the original processing temperature can be adjusted according to the guidelines outlined at Doneness Preferences.

 Dip the chilled package in hot water (or a functioning sous vide bath) for five minutes to dissolve the gel.
 Cut a hole in the end of the package and harvest the juices as explained HERE.

-If you do not have access to an outdoor smoker, you can use a generic kitchen oven and still get excellent results.
-Most ovens can be set as low as 225 F/107 C, in which case the roasting process will most likely go somewhat faster–usually 1-2 hours.
+If you do not have access to an outdoor smoker, a generic kitchen oven will still give excellent results.
+Most ovens can be set as low as 225 F/107 C, in which case the roasting process will most likely go somewhat faster–usually 2-3 hours.
 In either case, use a probe thermometer to make sure that the internal temperature of the pasteurized roast achieves at least 125 F/52 C.

 Remove the roast from the smoker or oven.

 Slice thin on the bias.
 On the platter above: roasted red potatoesand red wine cabbage.
 Scorched onion/cherry tomato relish.

 Or slice it thick–sous vide eliminates the need to make tough meet seem tender!